 Kathryn Holzman’s short fiction has appeared in over twenty online literary magazines and print anthologies.
-She is the author of a collection of short fiction, FLATLANDERS, Shire Press 2019.
-Her first novel REAL ESTATE was published by Propertius Press in Fall, 2020.
+She is the author of a collection of short fiction, FLATLANDERS (Picaflor Press 2019).
+She is the author of three novels, REAL ESTATE (2020), GRANTED (2022), and THE COST of ELECTRICITY (to be released in May 2023).
 She received the Grand Prize in the 2020 Eyelands International Short Story Contest